Ergodiscord: An Operational and Distinct Notion of Quantumness of Correlations: Preliminaries

-{\it Preliminaries.--} The state of an individual quantum system ($A$) is described by a density operator $\rho\in\mathcal{D}(\mathcal{H}_A)$; $\mathcal{D}(\mathcal{X})$ be the set of positive trace-one operators acting on the Hilbert space $\mathcal{X}$.
-For a finite-dimensional system, which we assume throughout this work, $\mathcal{H}_A$ is isomorphic to some complex Euclidean space $\mathbb{C}^{d_A}$, where $d_A$ denotes the dimension of the Hilbert space.
+The state of an individual quantum system ($A$) is described by a density operator $\rho\in\mathcal{D}(\mathcal{H}_A)$.
+For a finite-dimensional system, which we will assume throughout this work, $\mathcal{H}_A$ is isomorphic to some complex Euclidean space $\mathbb{C}^{d_A}$, where $d_A$ denotes the dimension of the Hilbert space.
 The state of a composite system ${\bf A}\equiv A_1\cdots A_n$ is called separable if it is a statistical mixture of independently prepared constituent sub-parts, i.e., $\rho_{\bf A}=\sum_ip_i(\otimes_{j=1}^n\psi^i_j)$, where $\vec{p}:=\{p_i\}$ is a probability vector, and $\psi:=\ket{\psi}\bra{\psi}$ with $\ket{\psi^i}_j\in\mathbb{C}^{d_j}$.
 States that are not separable are called entangled, and they capture the most celebrated aspect of nonclassical correlation in composite quantum systems \cite{Horodecki2009,Guhne2009}.
-Importantly, a separable state can also accommodate another distinct nonclassical aspect of correlation recognized as quantum discord \cite{Zurek2000,Ollivier2001,Henderson2001}.
+Importantly, a separable state can also accommodate nonclassical aspect recognized as quantum discord \cite{Zurek2000,Ollivier2001,Henderson2001}.
 A multipartite state is called classically correlated if it allows a decomposition of the form $\rho_{\bf A}=\sum p_{i_1\cdots i_n}\psi^{i_1}_1\otimes\cdots\otimes\psi^{i_n}_n$, where $\{\ket{\psi^{i_j}}_j\}$ forms an orthonormal basis (ONB) for the $j^{th}$ Hilbert space, and $\{p_{i_1\cdots i_n}\}$ denotes a probability vector.
 A function $\mathbb{F}:\mathcal{D}(\otimes_{j=1}^n\mathbb{C}^{d_j}_{A_j})\mapsto\mathbb{R}$ is said to capture the signature of nonclassical correlation faithfully if it takes value zero for all classically correlated states and nonzero otherwise.
-For the bipartite case, the original entropic measure of quantum discord, defined in terms of the difference between two different expressions for the mutual information \cite{Zurek2000,Ollivier2001,Henderson2001}, is an example of a faithful quantifier \cite{Adesso2016}.
-The notion of quantum discord has been generalized to quantum systems involving more than two sub-parts, albeit with caveats in its operational interpretation \cite{Rulli2011,Xu2012,Radhakrishnan2020}.
-Notably, this notion of nonclassicality is party asymmetric, as a state can be a statistical mixture of product states where $\{\ket{\psi^{i_j}}\}$ form ONBs only for some sub-parts, but not for all.
+For the bipartite case, the entropic measure of quantum discord, defined in terms of the difference between two different expressions for the mutual information \cite{Zurek2000,Ollivier2001,Henderson2001}, is an example of a faithful quantifier of nonclassical correlation \cite{Adesso2016}.
+Later, this notion has been generalized to quantum systems involving more than two sub-parts, albeit with caveats in its operational interpretation \cite{Rulli2011,Xu2012,Radhakrishnan2020}.
+Notably, this notion of nonclassicality is party asymmetric, as a state can be a statistical mixture of product states, where $\{\ket{\psi^{i_j}}\}$ form ONBs only for some sub-parts, but not for all.
 In the following, we develop a general operational framework for studying nonclassical correlations in multipartite quantum states.